SelectCode/apply/README.md

 ### Running the Project :runner:

 Please refer to the README file in each challenge folder for specific instructions on how to run and test the project.
-In general, most projects can be run with a command such as `pnpm start` or `yarn start` or with Docker commands (if containers are used).
+In general, most projects can be run with a command such as `pnpm start` or with Docker commands (if containers are used).

 ### Submitting your Solution :mailbox: